Provable Coordination for LLM Agents via Message Sequence Charts: Introduction

 \paragraph{Contributions.} For this purpose, we propose a domain-specific language (DSL) for agent coordination based on message sequence charts (MSCs)~\cite{itu-msc}, an International Telecommunication Union (ITU) standard for communication protocols.
 MSCs combine a visual notation with a formal semantics.
 They represent both the local progress of individual agents (their lifelines) and the messages exchanged between them, making causal dependencies in a system execution easy to track.

 Abstractly, an MSC describes a single execution.
 Higher-level formalisms compose simple MSCs into sets (or languages).
 They can be thought of as global workflows: specifications of what a distributed system should do, independently of how it is implemented.
 Much research has addressed the question of how such global specifications can be realized in a distributed fashion.
-The conceptually cleanest approach is projection: deriving a local program for each participant by restricting the global specification to that participant's view.
-This has been pursued both for MSC-based formalisms~\cite{AlurEY05,GenestMSZ06,BolligFG25} and for multiparty session types (MPST)~\cite{HondaYC16,LiSWZ23}.
-These works follow an automata-theoretic route: a realizability condition is checked, local machines are constructed, and correctness is established by language equivalence.
+For MSC-based formalisms, this belongs to a broader automata-theoretic study of realizability and verification~\cite{AlurEY05,GenestMSZ06,BolligFG25}, where global specifications are compared with distributed implementations in the form of local machines.
+A conceptually clean way to obtain such implementations is projection: deriving a local program for each participant by restricting the global specification to that participant's view.
+MPST offers a related projection discipline from global to local types~\cite{HondaYC16}, with recent work also developing automata-based projection techniques~\cite{LiSWZ23}.

 Our approach works with structured programs rather than automata and targets LLM components directly.
 Workflow-level specifications suit LLM agents well: rather than following a finite transition graph, agents maintain variable-length context, evaluate local conditions, and branch based on their own state.
+They also make oversight points explicit: a workflow can state that a tool call or external action is causally after a human approval, and projection preserves this order in the distributed implementation.
 Moreover, the projected local programs are programs again: they can be embedded in larger workflows, exposed as APIs, or composed with other components without further translation.
-Existing LLM-based multi-agent frameworks do not address the synthesis of provably correct distributed agent programs.
+To our knowledge, the above frameworks do not address the synthesis of provably correct distributed agent programs.

 The same holds when the coordination structure is not fixed in advance but generated at runtime by a planning LLM.
 Asking such a system to produce deadlock-free distributed code directly is unreasonable: it would have to ensure that every send by one agent is matched by a receive of another, in every branch and under every execution order.
 With our language, the planner needs only to produce a syntactically valid, well-typed global workflow.
 Deadlock-freedom is then guaranteed by the projection.
 The language is therefore not only a programming interface for humans, but also a natural target for LLM-based planning.